 - Check-in: All artists must check in at the Orange County Arts Commission office at the Eno Mill in Hillsborough (see hours under “Schedule”).
 All painting surfaces must be stamped on-site at check-in prior to painting.
-Each piece must be painted en plein air, with nothing pre-painted or pre-drawn.
+Each piece must be painted during the event, with nothing pre-painted or pre-drawn.
 Alternative surfaces such as paper, panel, and recycled materials are permitted and may be toned prior to check-in.
 Artists may stamp an unlimited number of surfaces, but will submit up to three pieces for juroring, display, and sale.

 - Juroring and Wet Paint Sale: Only stamped works can be shown or sold.
 All submitted pieces must be labeled with artist’s name, title, and price.
 All work on paper or canvases less than 1″ thick must be framed and properly wired (no saw tooth hangers).
 Gallery-wrapped canvasses thicker than 1″ and alternative sturdy surfaces do not need to be framed, but do need to be properly wired for hanging.
 The OCAC reserves the right to exclude works not properly prepared for display.
-Artwork will remain on display through November.
+The maximum size allowed is 24″ x 24″ including frame.
+Artwork will remain on display through October.

 - Proceeds from the Wet Paint Sale: For all work sold, the Orange County Arts Alliance (on behalf of the Orange County Arts Commission) will retain a 30% commission.
-The OCAA will collect all monies from the sale of artwork, including tax, through the end of November.
-Artists will receive payment by December 31.
-A W-9 will be required for payment.
+The OCAA will collect all monies from the sale of artwork, including tax, through the end of October.
+Artists will receive payment by November 30.

-- Liability: The OCAC/OCAA assume no responsibility for theft, damage or liability.
-The artist is responsible for insurance of artwork.
+- Liability: The artist is responsible for insurance of artwork.
 The OCAC/OCAA will make their best effort to assure the security of the artwork in the Eno Mill Gallery.